Bishwasghimire-AA/mymarkdownexecrise/h4-ETAOIN.md

     $ mkdir alice/
     $ chmod og-rwx alice/

-Above command let us to create a working folder ALice in our home directory and give us permission to read,write and execute this folder.
+Above command let us to create a working folder Alice in our home directory and give us permission to read,write and execute this folder.
 Form now this folder be used as a different user.
 To simulate Alice, we can just work inside this folder, and replace 'gpg' with 'gpg --homedir .'
 This way, Alice has her own settings and own keyring, separate from the one we actually use.
 Next we run the 'gpg' command to create alice configuration files.

     $ gpg --homedir . --fingerprint
     gpg: keybox '/home/bishwasg/alice/pubring.kbx' created